Religious Education provided in Thornaby Church of England Primary School is developed from the framework of the York Diocesan Agreed Syllabus.

 Our curriculum is implemented in line with our intent.
 Year groups and teams work together to create an exciting and purposeful curriculum through the learning opportunities for our pupils.

-As a core curriculum subject area, there is an expectation that RE is taught for 5% of curriculum time.
-This is not necessarily each week but includes RE projects, visits and special days.
+As a core curriculum subject area, there is an expectation that RE is taught for 5% of curriculum time, this includes RE projects, visits and experiences.

 It is supported and shaped by the Diocese of York and Leeds Agreed Syllabus and Understanding Christianity documentation.
 Lessons are planned in an ordered way including both the systematic learning of specific faiths and world beliefs and thematic learning exploring some of the ‘Big Questions’ in life.
 Every opportunity is used to relate the messages from the Bible to the everyday lives of the children.